A King Alone: Origin

 Jean Giono was a pacifist and had participated in the journal La Gerbe which was seen with suspicion after World War II.
 He was imprisoned in 1944 by commissars from the French Resistance and blacklisted by the Conseil national des écrivains.
 Un roi sans divertissement was written in the autumn of 1946.
-The lyrical prose and humanism of Giono's works from the interwar period was replaced by pessimism and sarcastic humour, something which came to characterise many of the author's post-war novels.
+The lyrical prose and humanism of Giono's works from the interwar period were replaced by pessimism and sarcastic humor, which came to characterize many of the author's post-war novels.

 Publication

-The book was published by éditions de la Table ronde in June 1947, breaking the embargo from the Conseil national des écrivains and making Un roi sans divertissement the first book by Giono to be published after the war.
-It was republished by éditions Gallimard in December the same year.
-The book has been grouped with several other of the author's post-war novels.
-In 1962 Giono gave these works the label "chroniques romanesques" ("romantic chronicles").
+Published by Éditions de la Table ronde in June 1947, Un roi sans divertissement broke the embargo imposed by the Conseil national des écrivains, becoming Giono's first post-war work.
+It was subsequently republished by Éditions Gallimard in December of the same year.
+Giono later categorized this novel, along with several others from the post-war period, as "chroniques romanesques" or "romantic chronicles."

-The book was translated into English by Alyson Waters in 2019.
+In 2019, Alyson Waters translated the novel into English under the title, A King Alone.